s3antuan/DCS-UniversalSpawner/README.md

 ![image]()

 ### Placing Routes and Templates
+Routes and templates are groups placed in mission editor for the spawner to take informations from.

 **_Routes_** are where the spawner will choose to spawn units from.
 Set as late activation and things below:
 - Waypoints
 - Tasks